• Skip to main content

 These are the three duck hunting sleds you should consider:

-Shappell Blaze Jet Sled XL (click to check the price at Amazon) – The Beavertail sport sled is a heavy duty sled with reinforced runners on the bottom to reduce wear.
+Shappell Blaze Jet Sled XL (click to check the current price on Amazon) – The Blaze sport sled is a heavy duty sled with reinforced runners on the bottom to reduce wear.
 It’s available in 3 sizes and comes in a Marsh Brown color that blends in well for hunting applications.

 Why I Picked the Shappell Jet Sled